Happyr/LocationBundle/README.md

 Happyr LocationBundle
 =====================

-A Symfony2 Bundle to handle location in Sweden, Norway and Denmark.
+A Symfony2 Bundle to handle locations.
+This provided a Locaiton object with differnet parts to clearly identify a location.

 ## Installation